JuliaMath/Decimals.jl/README.md

 Basic routines for decimal arithmetic in Julia.
 Supports addition, subtraction, negation, multiplication, division, and equality operations; exponentiation coming as soon as I find the time to write it.
 This is a pure Julia implementation, so if you are concerned about pure speed, calling `libmpdec` functions directly is likely to be faster.
 Tested in Julia v.
 0.3.0-prerelease+4028.

+Update: I have discovered recently that the built-in `BigFloat` already fills this niche in Julia.
+I suggest using this instead of `Decimal`, as it has a more complete feature set, and is probably faster, too :)

 ### Background

 Why is this needed?
 Because floating point arithmetic does things like this: